varya/varya.github.com/_posts/en/issues/2013-06-28-javascript-component-solutions.md

 ```

 ### Lazy initialization
-One more trick is [lazy
+One more trick is a [lazy
 initialization](http://en.wikipedia.org/wiki/Lazy_initialization) of the
 components.
 The idea is similar
 to [lazy
 loading](https://github.com/stevekwan/best-practices/blob/master/javascript/best-practices.md#lazy-load-assets-that-arent-immediately-required)
 and merely means do as less as possible beforehand.

+Instead of initializing all the components when `domReady` fires, you can do
+this separately for every components at the time the particular components needs
-In general, the component can be initialized right after a user started to use
+that.
+Usually that's right after a user started to use
-it.
-So, all the necessary predefined actions won't be run in advance and won't
+it and respective events triggered.
+So, all the necessary predefined actions
+won't be run in advance and won't
 slow down page rendering and the other components.
 Objects corresponding to
 never-used components won't be created, which saves memory.

 ## Component core
 Many code practises above would be repeated again and again when implementing
-many components.
+a lot of components.
 As you can guess, all the common things can be wrapped with a
 framework representing the core code for the components.

-jQuery UI widgets demostrate a kind of this.
-When created a new widget, you use
-API and get embbeded functionality.
+One of the examples of this is jQuery UI.
+As many other frameworks it provides
+API to create your own JavaScript components.

+### Predefined component structure
+With a component framework a developer uses API and describes a predefined
+component structure.
+All the common things are in the core.

 ```
 $.widget('my.component', {